 Numerous saltrice paddies and outposts (VI).

-Player's title when they sit on the Dres council, once they have assumed leadership of one of the major clans.
+Player's rank when they sit on the Dres council, once their clan leadership has been confirmed.

 A Dres that has been put in charge of something important [middling rank].